• Skip to primary navigation

 If you’ve been around my blog for a while then you know that I exclusively blend with a Vitamix (and have for a decade)!
 So it’s not surprising that I will tell you that the best way to achieve silky smooth green smoothies is to use a Vitamix blender!

-I bought my first Vitamix because I was sick of chewing my green smoothies (can anyone else relate)?!
+I bought my first Vitamix because I was sick of chewing my green smoothies (can anyone else relate)?
 I wanted a blender that would pulverize anything and everything I put into my smoothies and the Vitamix was the answer.
-If you don’t have a Vitamix yet I highly recommend getting one ASAP!

 Check out my Vitamix Buying Guide where I give my exhaustive reasons for choosing a Vitamix blender a decade ago, and my top recommendations about which model to buy!